top of page

 Another Jewish scholar, Dr. Michael Rydelnik, explains,

 “The basis of Matthew’s use of Israel as a type of the Messiah is from Nm 23 and 24, which present Israel as a general type of the Messiah.
 Moreover, that type specifically identifies coming out of Egypt as a point of correspondence between Israel and the future Messiah . . .
 Matthew understood that the Pentateuch had established Israel as a type of the future King Messiah.
-Furthermore, he understood that the Torah had established a specific parallels between Israel and the future king, namely, that G-d will bring them both out of Egypt. ” The Moody Handbook of Messianic Prophecy
+Furthermore, he understood that the Torah had established specific parallels between Israel and the future king, namely, that G-d will bring them both out of Egypt. ” The Moody Handbook of Messianic Prophecy

 In order for their point to stand, the skeptics had to create a strawman and misrepresent the text of Matthew.
 Messiah and Israel have parallel histories, one reflecting the other.
 This principle of the mirror image between Mashiach ben Yosef and Israel is rooted in the Midrash Tanchuma,